Classic and relevant

 Shawn Harper

 Kanopy Dance launched its 2017-18 season Nov.
-10 with Beautiful Isolation, which includes two signature works by influential modern dance pioneer Anna Sokolow, who began her career in Martha Graham’s company as a young woman in the 1930s. co-directors Lisa Thurrell and Robert E. Cleary offer the other two pieces in this strong program, which runs through Nov.
+10 with Beautiful Isolation, which includes two signature works by influential modern dance pioneer Anna Sokolow, who began her career in Martha Graham’s company as a young woman in the 1930s.
+Co-directors Lisa Thurrell and Robert E. Cleary offer the other two pieces in this strong program, which runs through Nov.
 12 at Overture’s Promenade Hall.

-Sokolow’s solo, Escape (from 1955’s Rooms), with guest artist Samantha Geracht from the New York based Sokolow Theatre Dance Ensemble, opened the program.
+Sokolow’s solo, Escape (from 1955’s Rooms), with guest artist Samantha Geracht from the New York based Sokolow Theatre Dance Ensemble, opens the program.
 When the lights come up Geracht is in a party dress, and chairs are scattered across the stage.
-I’ve seen the solo performed many times and it’s a testament to Sokolow that it is always powerful, but Geracht’s portrayal of a woman exploring past love and longing is more spare and nuanced.
+I’ve seen the solo performed many times and it’s a testament to Sokolow that it is always powerful; but Geracht’s portrayal of a woman exploring past love and longing is more spare and nuanced.
 Geracht studied with Sokolow and is now dedicated to maintaining her legacy; it’s clear she approaches this work with care and reverence.
-Little moments seem large — a foot rubbing ecstatically against the floor when Geracht is slumped back in a chair or her dress getting hiked up to reveal a slip, evoking a raw sensuality.
+Little moments seem large — Geracht rubs her foot against the floor while slumped in a chair, and her dress hikes up to reveal a slip, evoking a raw sensuality.

 Partita & Chorales set to Bach’s lovely Partita in D minor for Violin and Chorales for Four Voices reveals a more playful side of Thurrell.
 At times, it reminded me of choreographer Paul Taylor’s work, with the dancers’ jubilant leaps, energetic runs and their interaction on stage.
 But there are also more somber and reverential passages; it’s not all fun and games.
 Alaina Tae Keller excels in a solo that is subtly punishing.
 Her challenging assignment includes smoothly spinning on her knees and gracefully tackling some difficult floor work, moving diagonally across the stage.
 Again and again, the dancers stand before us, their arms high above their heads with their wrists crossed and their arms lower, elbows turning in, which is both elegant and improbable.
 The piece ends with Milo Sachse-Hofheimer slowly settling into this phrase in a spotlight after his fellow dancers have already performed it.
 Costume designer Amy Panganiban created new costumes for this latest iteration and hits the right notes, especially the puffy grey Tudoresque shorts for the two men.